QMTesting/qmtesting.github.io/privacy.md

 This Site utilizes caching to facilitate a faster response time and better user experience.
 Caching potentially stores a duplicate copy of every web page that is on display on this site.
 All cache files are temporary, and are not accessed by any third party, except as necessary to obtain technical support from the cache plugin vendor.

 Cache files expire on a schedule set by the site administrator, but may easily be purged by the admin before their natural expiration, if necessary.
-We may use QUIC.cloud services to process & cache your data temporarily.
-Please see https://quic.cloud/privacy-policy/ for more details.
+We may use [QUIC.cloud services](https://quic.cloud/privacy-policy/) to process & cache your data temporarily.

 ## Children’s Privacy